-8 The applicant's submissions in respect of QPS's decision to neither confirm nor deny the existence of documents requested in the access application have also not been addressed in these reasons for decision.

-- 10. The Information Commissioner9 can decide any matter in relation to an application that could, under the IP Act, have been decided by the agency dealing with the application.10 Accordingly, I will now consider whether the application may be the subject of a refusal to deal decision under section 59 of the IP Act.11 To determine this issue, I must consider whether: - the application is expressed to relate to all documents, or all documents of a stated class, that contain information of a stated kind or relate to a stated subject matter; and - all of the documents to which the application relates comprise exempt information. - 11.
-In support of his position that the requested information should be released, the applicant generally relies on:12 - his knowledge of previous releases of QPRIME information to other individuals - his belief that there is a culture within QPS of unlawfully accessing QPRIME; and - his concern that, due to media reporting around officers accessing QPRIME unlawfully, his profile on QPRIME has been accessed unlawfully.
+- 10. As noted at paragraph 5 above, QPS no longer contends that section 69 of the IP Act can be relied on to neither confirm nor deny the existence of the documents requested in the access application.
+Therefore, that provision is not considered in this decision.10 - 11.
+The Information Commissioner11 can decide any matter in relation to an application that could, under the IP Act, have been decided by the agency dealing with the application.12 Accordingly, I will now consider whether the application may be the subject of a refusal to deal decision under section 59 of the IP Act.13 To determine this issue, I must consider whether: - the application is expressed to relate to all documents, or all documents of a stated class, that contain information of a stated kind or relate to a stated subject matter; and - all of the documents to which the application relates comprise exempt information. - 12.
+In support of his position that the requested information should be released, the applicant generally relies on:14 - his knowledge of previous releases of QPRIME information to other individuals - his belief that there is a culture within QPS of unlawfully accessing QPRIME; and - his concern that, due to media reporting around this issue, his profile on QPRIME has been accessed unlawfully.